kbecker0619/cwsw_lib/README.md

 ## Overview

-This repo holds the full set of documents for the small CWSW Library.
+This repo holds the small CWSW Library.
 Being the building block upon which other CWSW components are built, it has no dependencies to other CWSW components.